 If one blue chip stock, in particular, strikes an investor’s fancy, they can go right ahead and purchase it directly.
 A tool like SoFi’s active investing makes it easy to search for a desired stock and purchase shares.

-If the price per share is too steep for an investor’s budget, they might want to consider fractional share investing, like SoFi Stock Bits, which allows the purchase of a fraction of a stock instead of the whole thing starting at just $1.
+If the price per share is too steep for an investor’s budget, they might want to consider fractional share investing, which allows the purchase of a fraction of a stock instead of the whole thing starting at just $5.

 Choosing to invest in an individual stock might be a good way to get a feel for the market, or it might be a way to take a more active investment strategy.
 Either way, a brokerage can handle an investor’s single blue chip stock purchase.